Okonjima Luxury Bush Camp

 December and January see the main school vacations: much of the populace heads to the coast, so if you visit during this time you may find some shops and restaurants closed.

-Call us on 858 345 1761 to start planning your vacation to Okonjima Luxury Bush Camp or take a look at our itineraries to Namibia
+To start planning your vacation to Okonjima Luxury Bush Camp

 Home to the AfriCat foundation, Okonjima Bush Camp offers up the opportunity to get close to Namibia's big cats from the comfort of this intimate camp.
 With just nine suites and the two-bedroom Bush Suite, Okonjima can cater to families and couples alike.